 Based on the excellent life expectancy of the hip and knee implants used today, patients can expect 20-25 years of life without the burdensome pain of arthritis.

-“I describe a joint replacement as a 50/50 operation,” says Dr. Parsley.
+“I describe a joint replacement as a 50/50 operation,” says a Memorial Hermann Joint Center Affiliated Physician.
 “Fifty percent of the success depends on a good orthopedic surgeon performing the surgery.
 The other 50 percent depends on the patient having the right attitude and being focused on physical therapy and rapid recovery.
 Rennie was onboard and did a great job.”

 Memorial Hermann Orthopedic & Spine Hospital received The Joint Commission’s Gold Seal of Approval for Advanced Certification for Total Hip and Knee Replacement designation in 2016, the first hospital in Houston to earn this advanced certification.